How to Build a B2B SaaS Demand Generation Flywheel

 SEO Outreach

-First and foremost, make a point to build relationships with relevant publishers.
+Instead, make a point to build genuine relationships with industry experts and relevant publishers.
 Connect with influencers who will recommend your brand to their audiences.
+For example, go on podcasts, contribute to industry publications that your target audience reads, and speak at events.

-Next, create content worth linking to.
+Speaking of content, the next best way to earn links is to create your own content worth linking to.
 Strive to create assets that are so remarkable that people can’t help but talk about or link back to them.
 If you wouldn’t share your content, then chances are someone else wouldn’t share it either.

 Lastly, make an effort to reclaim brand mentions and usages.
 Anywhere on the web where people mention your brand but don’t link back to you is an opportunity for a new backlink.
 Use a tool like Ahrefs to create alerts whenever mentions of your brand occur.